 Final Fantasy XV is an intriguing tale that follows the adventures of these close friends in an incredible world.
 The music is absolutely fantastic as well providing extra life to the story.
 I did find some aspects of the story to be a bit off, this being mainly in the tone considering the gravity of what was happening in the world.
 While smooth I also found the combat to be repetitive after awhile and the game could have used some better checkpoints.
 It was annoying to restart a dungeon at times and instead of battling through it again, I'd resort to just running by everything.
 That aside, the story was at its best during smaller interactions and the more intimate scenes with the group were great.

-Review Done on Final Fantasy XV for Xbox One
+Final Fantasy XV Review on Xbox One